 2. Does on-the-ground vegetation change correspond with satellite observations of tundra greening?

 Satellites are observing a greening of tundra ecosystems concurrent with the recent Arctic warming trend.
-Does this greening correspond with on-the-ground observations of vegetation change?
-We work with circumArctic datasets and collaborators at sites around the Arctic (HiLDEN, ShrubHub, sTUNDRA, ITEX), remotely sensed satellite data and drones (remotely piloted aircraft systems or UAVs) through the High Latitude Drone Ecology Network to ask this scaling question at our focal research sites and across the tundra biome as a whole.
+We are exploring whether this greening corresponds with on-the-ground observations of vegetation change?
+We work with circumArctic datasets and collaborators at sites around the Arctic (HiLDEN, ShrubHub, sTUNDRA, ITEX), remotely sensed satellite data, drones (remotely piloted aircraft systems or UAVs) through the High Latitude Drone Ecology Network and phenocams (time lapse photography) at focal research sites and across the tundra biome.
+In the newly-funded TundraTime project, we will be specifically exploring how tundra plant phenology change over time scales from plants, to landscapes to the tundra as a whole.

 3. How will vegetation change modify the tundra ecosystem function?